dotnet/docs-aspire/docs/get-started/aspire-overview.md

 ## Orchestration

-Orchestration refers to the coordination and management of various elements within a cloud-native application. .NET Aspire streamlines the configuration and interconnection of different parts of your cloud-native app.
-It provides useful abstractions for managing service discovery, environment variables, and container configurations without having to handle low level implementation details.
-These abstractions also provide consistent setup patterns across apps with many components and services.
+In .NET Aspire, orchestration primarily focuses on enhancing the local development experience by simplifying the management of your cloud-native app's configuration and interconnections.
+It's important to note that .NET Aspire's orchestration is not intended to replace the robust systems used in production environments, such as Kubernetes.
+Instead, it provides a set of abstractions that streamline the setup of service discovery, environment variables, and container configurations, eliminating the need to deal with low-level implementation details.
+These abstractions ensure a consistent setup pattern across apps with numerous components and services, making it easier to manage complex applications during the development phase.

 .NET Aspire orchestration assists with the following concerns: